-Will is the Co-Founder & Executive Director of Monrovia Football Academy, the first school in Liberia to combine formal education with professional football development.
-Inspired by his participation in the 2013 Liberian Peace & Reconciliation football match and President Sirleaf’sacknowledgment that Liberia’s education system is ‘a mess’, Will co-founded Liberia’s first football school to create new opportunities for Liberia’s talented boys and girls.
-As the Executive Director of the Academy, Will oversees the school’s operations in Liberia, manages all fundraising and outreach activities, and establishes partnerships with academic and football institutions both in Liberia and abroad.
+William Smith is the Co-Founder & Executive Director of Monrovia Football Academy, the first school in Liberia to combine formal education with professional football development.
+Inspired by his participation in the 2013 Liberian Peace & Reconciliation football match and President Sirleaf’sacknowledgment that Liberia’s education system is ‘a mess’, Smith co-founded Liberia’s first football school to create new opportunities for Liberia’s talented boys and girls.
+As the Executive Director of the Academy, Smith oversees the school’s operations in Liberia, manages all fundraising and outreach activities, and establishes partnerships with academic and football institutions both in Liberia and abroad.

 Graham M. Albert

 Graham Albert was a student-athlete at the College of William & Mary from 1999-2003.
 He enjoyed both team and individual success at the highest level of American college soccer, earning Division 1 Scholar All-American honors his senior year.
 In addition to his background as a player, Albert has always been passionate about soccer coaching, development, education, and administration.
 His father, Al Albert, is a hall-of-fame college soccer coach and former President of the National Soccer Coaches Association of America.
 Albert lives and works in New York City as a financial analyst at MP Securitized Credit Partners, an investment fund specializing in mortgage bonds.
 He wants to leverage his connections and professional experience to help MFA leadership achieve their ambitious goals on and off the field.

 Jenkins S. Vangehn